Large Language Models

 20. mcp-server-dump, a command-line tool to extract and document MCP server capabilities, tools, resources, and prompts in various formats.

-21. Dexto, an orchestration Layer for AI agents.
+21. Dexto, an orchestration layer for AI agents.
 Connect your models, tools, and data into a smart interface to create agentic apps.

 22. Introducing gpt-realtime and Realtime API updates for production voice agents